 ...even when you are riding across Africa and forget to yield to cross traffic, which apparently doesn't stop.

-- Stay off the sidewalks!
-The only times I have EVER come close to hitting a rider while driving my car was when they were riding on a sidewalk at a faster-than-jogging speed (i.e. more than about 8 MPH).
+- Stay OFF the sidewalks!
+The only times I have EVER come close to hitting a bicycle rider while driving my car was when they were riding on a sidewalk at a faster-than-jogging speed (i.e. more than about 8 MPH).
+Drivers don't expect sidewalk traffic to be going faster than that speed so they rarely look.

 - MOST IMPORTANT: be predictable.